svoisen/sean.voisen.org/_posts/2013-09-08-intro-to-functional-reactive-programming.md

 This simple Wikipedia search returns an event stream built on the jQuery promise object returned by the ```ajax``` function.
 This stream will only emit a single event when the promise is complete, either the search results or an error.

-At this point, all of our application logic is essentially composed of combining, filtering and mapping the flow of event stream.
+At this point, all of our application logic is essentially composed of combining, filtering and mapping the flow of event streams.
 Button clicks and key presses are converted into streams that are then merged into a single stream that is then mapped into another stream that is then transformed into a final stream ```searchStream``` that only emits events when a search is complete.
 One linear flow.
 No callback spaghetti.

 You may be wondering about the function ```flatMapLatest.``` The ```flatMapLatest``` function takes a stream and returns a new stream that contains only events from the last spawned stream, in our case the stream created by ```Bacon.fromPromise``` in the ```doSearch``` function.
 To get the results of our search, we simply use ```onValue``` on our search stream: